daydy225/fullstack-hy2022-part4-bloglist/README.md

 ## blog list step 7: helper function and unit test, step 5

 Define a function called mostLikes that receives an array of blogs as its parameter.
 The function returns the author, whose blog posts have the largest amount of likes.

+# Blog list tests

+## step 1

+Use the supertest package for writing a test that makes an HTTP GET request to the /api/blogs url.
+Verify that the blog list application returns the correct amount of blog posts in the JSON format.